Inversely Learning Transferable Rewards via Abstracted States: Experiments

-To understand why \tirl{} performs better, we aim to gain some insight into our novel abstraction concept.
-In Table~\ref{table:W_1}, we report the 1-Wasserstein distance (\(W_1\)) between the abstracted state densities of the two source tasks and between the densities of the target and each source, \(W_1(\rho^*_{\mathcal{T}^i}(z), \rho^*_{\mathcal{T}^t}(z))\), for the Half Cheetah and Ant.
+\paragraph{Benefit of Abstraction.} To understand why \tirl{} performs better, we aim to gain some insight into our novel abstraction concept.
+In Table~\ref{table:W1}, we report the 1-Wasserstein distance (\(W_1\)) between the abstracted state densities of the two source tasks and between the densities of each source and the target, \(W_1(\rho^*_{\mathcal{T}^i}(z), \rho^*_{\mathcal{T}^t}(z))\), for the Half Cheetah and Ant.
 We compare these to the corresponding $W_1$ distances between the ground state densities.
-To obtain the \(W_1\) between ground state densities, we train a variant of $f$-IRL that replaces the $f$-divergence with the \(W_1\) (see Appendix A.2 of \citet{firl}).
+To obtain the \(W_1\) between ground state densities, we train a variant of $f$-IRL (see Appendix A.2 of \citet{firl}).
+Although expert trajectories for the target are not available in the core transfer setting, the Wasserstein distances between abstract expert occupancies of source tasks (Table \ref{table:W1}) serve as an empirical proxy for alignment.
+When these distances are large, we observe degraded transfer performance (Appendix \ref{appendix:violation}).

+Next, we perform an abstraction sensitivity analysis to investigate the underlying mechanisms of the learned abstraction.
+The details of the procedure and comprehensive results are provided in Appendix~\ref{appendix:extra experiments}.
+As illustrated in Figure~\ref{fig:semantic_analysis_cosine_similarity_main_paper}, the abstract representation exhibits the highest sensitivity to the $x$-velocity of the front tip.
+This finding is intuitive as this dimension directly captures the robot's directional progress and velocity, aligning with the forward-speed component of the ground-truth reward function.
+The fact that the encoder prioritizes this feature suggests that the abstraction process effectively distills task-relevant dynamics while maintaining invariance to less critical state dimensions.

-For each comparison in Table~\ref{table:W_1}, the abstracted state densities yield a consistently lower 1-Wasserstein distance compared to the ground state densities.
+For each comparison in Table~\ref{table:W1}, the abstracted state densities yield a consistently lower \(W_1\) distance compared to the ground state densities.
 This indicates that the abstraction reduces task-specific variability in the abstract state space, bringing the source and target closer in terms of their occupancy measures.
-In particular, the 1-Wasserstein distance between the abstract state densities of optimal policies in the source and target tasks, \(W_1(\rho^*_{\mathcal{T}^i}(z), \rho^*_{\mathcal{T}^t}(z))\), corresponds to Eq.~\ref{eqn:similarity_target_source_expert} in Theorem~\ref{theorem:trairl-applicability}.
-A smaller distance implies a tighter bound on the transfer error \(\epsilon\), and therefore reflects better generalization of the abstract state space across tasks.
+In particular, the \(W_1\) distance between the abstract state densities of optimal policies in the source and target tasks, \(W_1(\rho^*_{\mathcal{T}^i}(z), \rho^*_{\mathcal{T}^t}(z))\), corresponds to Eq.~\ref{eqn:similarity_target_source_expert} in Theorem~\ref{theorem:trairl-applicability}.
+A smaller distance implies a tighter bound on the transfer error \(\epsilon\) and therefore reflects better generalization of the abstract state space across tasks.